MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddrilapitypes/ns-ntddrilapitypes-rilsenddtmfparams.md

 ---
 UID: NS:ntddrilapitypes.RILSENDDTMFPARAMS
 title: RILSENDDTMFPARAMS (ntddrilapitypes.h)
 description: "Microsoft reserves the RILSENDDTMFPARAMS structure for internal use only.
-Don't use this structure in your code."
+Don't use the RILSENDDTMFPARAMS structure in your code."
 old-location: netvista\rilsenddtmfparams.htm
 tech.root: netvista
 ms.date: 05/02/2018